Virtual human

-A virtual human (or also known as meta human or digital human) is a software fictional character or human being.
-Virtual humans have been created as tools and artificial companions in simulation, video games, film production, human factors and ergonomic and usability studies in various industries (aerospace, automobile, machinery, furniture etc.), clothing industry, telecommunications (avatars), medicine, etc. These applications require domain-dependent simulation fidelity.
-A medical application might require an exact simulation of specific internal organs; film industry requires highest aesthetic standards, natural movements, and facial expressions; ergonomic studies require faithful body proportions for a particular population segment and realistic locomotion with constraints, etc.
+A virtual human (also known as a metahuman or digital human) is a software fictional character or human being.
+Virtual humans have been created as tools and artificial companions in simulation, video games, film production, human factors, ergonomic and usability studies in various industries (aerospace, automobile, machinery, furniture, etc.), clothing industry, telecommunications (avatars), medicine, etc. These applications require domain-dependent simulation fidelity.
+A medical application might require an exact simulation of specific internal organs; the film industry requires the highest aesthetic standards, natural movements, and facial expressions; ergonomic studies require faithful body proportions for a particular population segment and realistic locomotion with constraints, etc.

-Game engines such as Unreal Engine via metahuman and Unity by acquiring Wētā FX have enabled real-time interactions with digital humans using physically based rendering.
+Game engines such as Unreal Engine via MetaHuman and Unity by acquiring Wētā FX have enabled real-time interactions with digital humans using physically based rendering.

 Research

 We see the virtual human as more than a useful artifact.
 We see it as a tool for understanding ourselves.
 If we can simulate a virtual human in a virtual world behaving in ways that are indistinguishable from a real human, then we assert that we have captured something about what it means to be human..